cfe-lab/CFEIntact/docs/cutoffs.md

 # Predefined limits

-Many decisions in HIVIntact logic rely on predefined "limits".
+Many decisions in CFEIntact logic rely on predefined "limits".
 This page lists all of them,
 except for the standard constants such as the 5% limit for p-value.